KitwareMedical/UTM/README.md

 ### Analysis Steps
 - R >= 3.6
+- R packages dependencies: x11, gl/glu, libpng, curl, git dev libraries
+  - These need to be onstalled before the R packages are installed (use package manager of choice for your system)
 - R packages (Packages folder contains a script to install all):
   - gmra
   - mop, gmra (contained in this repository)